k12345663/studio/README.md

 # RecruTake: AI-Powered Interview Kit Generator

 RecruTake is a Next.js web application designed to assist recruiters and hiring managers by leveraging AI to generate and customize comprehensive interview kits.
 Users can input a job description by pasting text, optionally paste a candidate's resume (including project details, which is deeply analyzed by the AI), and provide additional context about the target candidate's experience level (e.g., years of experience, current role, past tech stack).
-The application will then produce a structured set of competencies, interview questions (categorized as Technical or Non-Technical, and directly derived from analyzing the resume's projects/skills and JD requirements), model answers (formatted as 3-4 concise, judgeable bullet points explicitly referencing JD/resume/projects/context, serving as general examples of strong answers), a 5-level difficulty rating ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master'), estimated answering times (auto-suggested based on difficulty), and a weighted scoring rubric (contextually derived from JD/resume/projects/context for comprehensive evaluation).
+The application will then produce a structured set of competencies, interview questions (categorized as Technical or Non-Technical, and directly derived from analyzing the resume's projects/skills and JD requirements), model answers (formatted as 3-4 concise, judgeable bullet points explicitly referencing JD/resume/projects/context, serving as general examples of strong answers), a 5-level difficulty rating ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master'), estimated answering times (auto-suggested based on difficulty), and a weighted scoring rubric (contextually derived from JD/resume/projects/context for comprehensive evaluation, with criteria weights summing to 1.0).
 Users can edit this kit and have the AI refine their changes.
-Panelists use a 1-10 score slider.
+Panelists use a 1-10 score slider for individual questions.

 ## Tech Stack